 (Reward certificate stays do count toward Elite night credit).

-50 nights for gold status is a lot of nights.
-However, you can also achieve gold status with credit cards.
+50 nights for Gold status is a lot of nights.
+However, there are other ways you can achieve status.

 Another way to get Gold status is if you are a MileagePlus Premier Gold member.
 Through the RewardsPlus Program, you’ll be given complimentary Gold status with Marriott.

 And finally, with the recent merger of SPG and Marriott, you can link your Marriott and SPG accounts and get matched to Marriott Gold status if you have SGP gold status.
-This means that cards like The Platinum Card® from American Express offer you Hilton Gold, SPG Gold, and Marriott/Ritz-Carlton Gold!
-Click here to apply.
+This means that the The Platinum Card® from American Express offers you Hilton Honors Gold, SPG Gold, and Marriott/Ritz-Carlton Gold!